Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 What usually goes wrong

 Most failures are not dramatic.
-They are predictable.

 Phone bounce happens because placement and opening tension were not locked.